 Good practice was identified in relation to service user involvement.
-There were good governance and management arrangements in place.

 3.0 How we inspect

 RQIA's inspections form part of our ongoing assessment of the quality of services.
 Our reports reflect how they were performing at the time of our inspection, highlighting both good practice and any areas for improvement.
 It is the responsibility of the service provider to ensure compliance with legislation, standards and best practice, and to address any deficits identified during our inspections.